In 2018, 26 trans individuals were tragically murdered in the United States.

 Nino Fortson, 36

-Nino Fortson was the first transgender man to be murdered in the US this year.
-He was fatally shot on 13 May in Atlanta.
+Nino Fortson was the first transgender man to be murdered in the US last year.
+He was fatally shot on 13 May 2018 in Atlanta.
 CBS46, the local news station, misgendered Fortson in their reports, which led to community members and allies using the hashtag #JusticeForNino.

 Gigi Pierce, 28